Contact

 If you want to see the park on wheels, there are three strips of well-maintained road available to visitors.
 Wildlife Loop Road, Iron Mountain Road, and Needles Highway travel through the backcountry so you can view forests, hills, beautiful meadows, and more.

 Wind Cave National Park is also a great place to bring the whole family camping.
 Elk Mountain Campground is open year-round and has running water spring through fall (water is turned off from late fall to early spring).
-Group sites are also available.
+Sites are first come, first serve.
+Campsites are $18/night when water is turned on and $9/night in the winter when the water is turned off.

 In the early 1900s bison, pronghorn, and elk were introduced into the park to live in the prairie habitat, making Wind Cave National Park a great place to observe wildlife.
 Today the bison population has grown so much that there must be yearly roundups and transportation of the animals to other parks in the country.